smaxiso/resume_manager/README.md

 ### Git Integration

 A pre-push hook ensures CHANGELOG.md is updated when you push changes.
+The hook is installed via `./scripts/setup_git_hooks.sh`.

-If you make changes to resume files without updating the CHANGELOG, the hook will prompt you to add an entry before allowing the push.
+If you make changes to resume files without updating the CHANGELOG, the hook will prevent the push and provide clear instructions on how to update it.

+**Note**: If you're setting up this repository on a new machine, make sure to run the setup script to install the git hooks.

 ## Complete Workflow